Mold Wear Of The Punch

 1. The mold alignment of punch equipment designed and processed before leaving the factory is poor.

-The poor alignment of the die position hole will cause collision and friction during the use of the die.
+Poor alignment of the die position hole can result in collisions and friction while using the die.

-At present, the die position alignment accuracy of the so-called first-line CNC punch manufacturers in China can only be controlled at 2 wires, and only a few of them can hit the level of 1 wire.
+Currently, most CNC punch manufacturers in China can only control the die position alignment accuracy at 2 wires, and only a few of them can achieve an accuracy level of 1 wire.

-The poor alignment of the die position will directly damage the die.
+The misalignment of the die position can lead to direct damage to the die.

 2. The material performance of punch die is poor.